oscarotero/simple-crud/README.md

 $post = $db->post;
 ```

-SimpleCrud uses the `foreignKey` property to detect automatically the relationship between two entities `RELATION_HAS_ONE | RELATION_HAS_MANY`.
+SimpleCrud can detect automatically all relationship between tables using the naming conventions described above.
+To do that, uses the `foreignKey` know the relation type `RELATION_HAS_ONE | RELATION_HAS_MANY | RELATION_HAS_BRIDGE`.
 For example: the foreignKey for the table "category" is "category_id" and the table "post" has a field called "category_id", so SimpleCrud knows that each post has one category (`RELATION_HAS_ONE`).

 ### Using the library